Tony Siragusa, who helped Ravens win Super Bowl, dies at 55

 ”This is a tremendously sad day for the Baltimore Ravens,” owner Steve Bisciotti said. ”We appreciate everyone who has expressed an outpouring of support for our players, coaches and staff.”

 Siragusa was a star football player and wrestler at David Brearley High School in New Jersey.
-He then played collegiately at Pittsburgh, where his reputation for wisecracks began well before his NFL career.
+He then played collegiately at Pittsburgh, where he had a reputation for wisecracks well before his NFL career.

 ”If I wanted to learn a school song, I would’ve gone to Notre Dame or Penn State,” he once said. ”I want to kill people on the football field.
 That’s why I came to Pitt.”

+”His incomparable passion for football established him as one of the most charismatic personalities ever to set foot on the gridiron or in front of a camera,” Fox Sports said in a statement. ”Goose was a natural in his ability to relate the sport and its players to fans everywhere.”

+Siragusa also had a role on HBO’s ”The Sopranos” and hosted shows on the Discovery Channel and DIY Network.

-“Tony truly was bigger than life, on and off the field,” current Pitt coach Pat Narduzzi said.
-“He played the game passionately and relentlessly.
+”Tony truly was bigger than life, on and off the field,” said Pat Narduzzi, Pitt’s current football coach. ”He played the game passionately and relentlessly.
 Despite not being drafted, he thrived in the NFL for 12 years.
 His post-football life took him so many places but he never forgot Pitt.
 We could always count on him to send the best recorded pep talks to our guys before our biggest games.”